mapbox/mapbox-navigation-android/README.md

 The Flitsmeister Navigation SDK for Android is built on a fork of [the mapbox Navigation SDK v0.19](https://github.com/flitsmeister/flitsmeister-navigation-android/tree/v0.19.0) which is build on top of [the Mapbox Directions API](https://www.mapbox.com/directions) and contains logic needed to get timed navigation instructions.

 The Flitsmeister Navigation SDK is a precise and flexible platform which enables your users to explore the world's streets.
-We are designing new maps specifically for navigation that highlight traffic conditions and helpful landmarks.
-The calculations use the user's current location and compare it to the current route that the user's traversing to provide critical information at any given moment. _You control the entire experience, from the time your user chooses a destination to when they arrive._

 # Why have we forked